Nivison Family Foundation

 - Grant recipients are selected solely at the discretion of foundation management

-- Organizations cannot apply for funding directly
+- Organisations cannot apply for funding directly

 Decision Timeline